Overview

 User-Configurable Mappings

-If your use case requires it, you can allow users to control the number of Field Mappings that are set by adding the userCanRemoveMappings option to your paragon.connect call.
+If your use case requires it, you can allow users to control the number of Field Mappings that are set by adding the userCanRemoveMappings option alongside the fields array in your paragon.connect call.

 paragon.connect("salesforce", {